 What is glaucoma and what causes it?

-Glaucoma is a progressive eye disease that causes damage to the optic nerve; it is the leading cause of preventable sight loss worldwide.
-If left to progress, this condition will cause blind spots in your vision, which is usually related to abnormal eye pressure.
+Glaucoma is a progressive eye disease that causes damage to the optic nerve; it is one of the leading causes of preventable sight loss.
+If left to progress, this condition can cause blind spots and or loss of peripheral vision, which is usually related to abnormal eye pressure.
 Although this condition can happen to anyone, it is more likely to occur in those aged over 60.
 There are certain risk factors for glaucoma which make you more likely to develop the condition.

 You are more likely to develop this eye disease if: